 Community Use and Building Rental

 Concord Public Schools and the Concord-Carlisle Regional School District indoor and outdoor facilities are available for community use when such use will not interfere with school programs, with local, state and federal laws, policies and ordinances, or with proper care and maintenance of school facilities and grounds.
-Community members seeking to use school facilities may be charged fees for that use according to the established fee schedules.

 Community Use Building Rental Instructions